percona/pxb-docs/docs/create-individual-partition-backup.md

 tables in a file (`--tables-file`) or providing a list of databases (`--databases`).

+!!! note "Mutual exclusion"

+    The `--tables` and `--databases` options are mutually exclusive.
+If you use both options in the same command, XtraBackup ignores `--databases` and only uses `--tables`.
+Use only one of these options per backup operation.

 The regular expression provided to this option will be matched against the fully qualified database name and table name, in the form of `database-name.table-name`.